sc0pena/Spark_ML_Churn_Prediction/README.md

 ## Installation<a name="installation"></a>

-Libraries used found in the Anaconda distribution of Python.
-This code works with Python version 3.
+Libraries used found in the Anaconda distribution of Python, Apache PySpark ML , Apache Spark SQL.
+This code works with Python version 3 Spark version 2.4.5.

 ## Project Overview<a name="overview"></a>
-Identify customer segments for a mail order company selling organic products in Germany using unsupervised machine learning.
-Predict individuals likely to become a new customer using unsupervised and supervised machine learning models.
-There are 4 data sets with anonymized demographic info provided by Arvato Financial Solutions:
-- Germany population demographics with 366 features (891,211 individuals)
+Identify existing free and paying customers on a streaming music platform called 'Sparkify' (fictitious company, much like Spotify) who are most likely to churn.
+Data set based on a much smaller subset of entire platform:
 - Existing mail order customer demographics with 366 features (191,652 individuals)
 - Demographics for individuals targeted in a 2018 mail order campaign, including success/failure to onboard (42,982 individuals)
 - Demographics for individuals targeted in a 2018 mail order campaign, without the inclusion of success/failure to onboard (42,833 individuals)